Skip to main content

 Frequently asked questions

-Visit any GSCU branch with a copy of the trust document (showing trust name, establishing signatures, and trustee designations), an SSN or EIN for the trust, and government-issued ID for each trustee.
+Visit any GSCU branch with a copy of the trust document pages showing the trust name, establishing signatures, and trustee designations; an SSN or EIN for the trust; and government-issued ID for each trustee.
 A Certificate of Trust is accepted in lieu of the full trust document.
-Trust accounts are available for savings, checking, money market, and certificate account types.
-GSCU does not act as trustee and does not monitor or enforce trust terms.
-Contact (800) 645-4728 for details.
+Trust accounts are available for Savings, Checking, Money Market, and Term-Share Certificate account types.
+GSCU does not act as trustee, does not monitor or enforce trust terms, and does not accept trust applications through its online platform - the application must be completed in branch.
+Call (800) 645-4728 first to confirm what documents to bring.

 Sources